thesgc/chembiohub_ws/install_anaconda.rst

   rm indigo-python-1.1.11-linux.zip

-  echo "export PYTHONPATH=:/home/vagrant/chembiohub_ws/indigo-python-1.1.11-linux:/home/vagrant/Tools/openbabel-install/lib" >> ~/.bashrc
+  echo "export PYTHONPATH=:/home/vagrant/chembiohub_ws:/home/vagrant/chembiohub_ws/indigo-python-1.1.11-linux:/home/vagrant/Tools/openbabel-install/lib"  >> ~/.bashrc
+  echo 'export DJANGO_SETTINGS_MODULE="deployment.settings"'  >> ~/.bashrc

 Now we need to link in the ng-chem package as a bower dependency for the front end.
 This is done by first installing nodejs and bower